Networking & P2P

 NAT/DNS advertisement does not change the local bind interface.

-The local bind address is still controlled by:
+The local bind address is controlled by:

 --libp2p